outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 3. The `--mount` type is a Bind Mount directory.
 4. Visit the Nginx container page at *http://host-ip:8080*.
-5. *stop* attempts to trigger a [*graceful*](https://superuser.com/a/757497) shutdown by sending the standard POSIX signal SIGTERM, whereas *kill* just kills the process by default.
+5. *stop* attempts to trigger a [*graceful*](https://superuser.com/a/757497) shutdown by sending the standard POSIX signal SIGTERM, whereas *kill* just kills the process by sending SIGKILL signal.

 # Get into container